nephilimboy/SDN-NSM-SFC/README.md

 ### Run Packet Forwarder

-* Add sfc-route YANG (packet_forwarder folder) to the Sysrepo
+* Add sfc-route YANG (provided in the packet_forwarder folder) to the Sysrepo
-* Import the simpleRoute.xml (in the packet_forwarder folder) to the Sysrepo using the SDN controller
+* Import the simpleRoute.xml (provided in the packet_forwarder folder) to the Sysrepo using the SDN controller
   * Modify the protocol if needed
   * Modify the network interfaces' name if needed
-* Modify the network interfaces' name in the code (if needed) and run the main.py (in the packet_forwarder folder)
+* Modify the network interfaces' name in the code (if needed) and run the main.py (provided in the packet_forwarder folder)
   * Python3.10 main.py